Zain Westbrooke: Bristol Rovers

 On 3 August 2020, Westbrooke signed a three-year contract with League One club Bristol Rovers for an undisclosed fee.
 He made 49 appearances and scored three goals during a 2020–21 season which culminated in relegation to League Two.
 After appearing in the first two matches of the 2021–22 season, manager Joey Barton dropped Westbrooke from the matchday squad and revealed that he was free to leave the club.
 A move did not materialise before the end of the summer transfer window and Westbrooke remained at the Memorial Stadium.
 He made a further seven appearances, predominantly in cup competitions, before joining League Two club Stevenage on loan until the end of the 2021–22 season on 17 January 2022.
 Westbrooke made 12 appearances during his spell and in his absence, Bristol Rovers were automatically promoted back to League One.

 Returning to the Memorial Stadium for the 2022–23 pre-season, manager Joey Barton stated that Westbrooke's performances in training and matches had "done nothing but enhance his claim" for a first team place.
 Though he started in the opening match of the regular season versus Forest Green Rovers, Westbrooke was subsequently barred from first team training and was told he was free to leave the club.
 A move did not materialise before the end of the summer transfer window.
 After making just two EFL Trophy appearances since the opening day of the season, Westbrooke's contract was terminated by mutual consent on 23 January 2023.
 He made 61 appearances and scored four goals during 2 1/2 years at the Memorial Stadium.

-Free agent

-On 8 February 2023, it was reported that Westbrooke was training with League Two club Walsall.
+Doncaster Rovers

+Following a period training with Walsall, Westbrooke joined League Two club Doncaster Rovers as a free agent on 24 March 2023 and signed a contract running until the end of the 2022–23 season.
+He made eight appearances and signed a one-year contract at the end of the season.
+Either side of three months out with a thigh muscle tear suffered in early December 2023, Westbrooke made 34 appearances and scored two goals during the 2023–24 season, which culminated in a playoff semi-final defeat.
+He signed a new two-year contract in March 2024, effective 1 July 2024.
+Further thigh problems restricted Westbrooke's appearances during the first half of the 2024–25 season.
+He regained his fitness in March 2025 and ended the 2024–25 League Two championship-winning season with 10 appearances.

+On 1 October 2025, having failed to make an appearance to date during the 2025–26 season, Westbrooke joined National League club Scunthorpe United on a three-month loan.

 Personal life

-Westbrooke attended Woking High School.
-In December 2020, Westbrooke tested positive for COVID-19 and missed one match.
+Westbrooke is of Pakistani descent through his maternal grandfather.
+He attended Woking High School and is a Tottenham Hotspur supporter.